-Before you can register as a client or tutor on our website you must confirm to us by clicking the Terms & Conditions button when prompted that you have read and consent to the practices described in this policy.
-If you are not happy with any aspect of this policy then you should refrain from registering as a client or tutor on our website.
+Before you can register as a client or tutor on our website you must confirm to us by clicking the Terms & Conditions button when prompted.
+You must read and consent the practices described in this policy.
+If you are not happy with any aspect of this policy, then you should refrain from registering as a client or tutor on our website.

-Tutors may attend an interview with us in person.
+Tutors may attend an interview with us.
 We will treat any personal data shared with us during interviews in accordance with this policy.

 Parts of our website can be accessed by guests who have not registered as a client or tutor.
 By visiting our website as a guest you are accepting and consenting to the practices described in this policy.
 Naturally, if you are not happy with the content of this policy you should not use our website.

 We may collect and process the following data about you :